killianmuldoon/doca-platform/docs/provisioning/host-network-configuration-prerequisite.md

     error_exit "This script must be run as root.
 Use sudo." fi

-# Check if Netplan is installed
-if ! command -v netplan &> /dev/null; then
-    error_exit "Netplan is not installed.
-Please install it and try again." fi

-# Check if dhclient is installed
-if ! command -v dhclient &> /dev/null; then
-    error_exit "dhclient is not installed.
-Please install it and try again." fi

-# Check if ethtool is installed
-if ! command -v ethtool &> /dev/null; then
-    error_exit "ethtool is not installed.
-Please install it and try again." fi

 # Get the permanent MAC address of the OOB interface
 PERMANENT_MAC=$(ethtool -P $OOB_INTERFACE | awk '{print $3}')
 if [ -z "$PERMANENT_MAC" ]; then